mesosphere/dcos-docs-site/pages/1.12/release-notes/1.12.1/index.md

 - Delivered secure, [cloud-native Jupyter](https://docs.mesosphere.com/services/beta-jupyter/) Notebooks-as-a-Service to empower data scientists to perform analytics and distributed machine learning on elastic GPU-pools with access to big and fast data services.
 - Secured connectivity to data lakes and data sets on S3 and (Kerberized) HDFS.
 - GPU-enabled Spark and distributed TensorFlow.
-- OpenID connect authentication and authorization with support for Windows Integrated Authentication (WIA) and Active Directory Federation Services (ADFS)
+- OpenID connect authentication and authorization with support for Windows Integrated Authentication (WIA) and Active Directory Federation Services (ADFS).

 ### Observability and Metrics
 - Introduced a flexible and configurable metrics pipeline with multiple output formats.